arj03/seedkernel/docs/RUNTIME.md

 The §12.8 shell runs as JS on Node or Bun, but the **recommended** way to run a node outside the browser is the **Go/native target** (`native/`, a top-level Go module): a single self-contained, cgo-free binary — `seedloader` — with no Node, no Bun, and no separate JS engine to install on the box.

-It is a **platform target, not a reimplementation.** All protocol and app logic stays shared TypeScript — the cap-bridge (§12.2), the node↔node transport (§12.6: the PeerLink AKE, the encrypted request/response Transport, the routing), the loader and its admission policy (§12.4–§12.5), bundle verification (§12.4), the confined safe-js guest (§12.3) — the same code the other targets run, just hosted differently.
+It is a **platform target, not a reimplementation.** All protocol and app logic stays shared TypeScript — the cap-bridge (§12.2), the transport driver and its socket seams (§12.6 — the protocol itself is not host code at all, but the guest program of a signed bundle), the loader and its admission policy (§12.4–§12.5), bundle verification (§12.4), the confined safe-js guest (§12.3) — the same code the other targets run, just hosted differently.
 Go supplies only the platform **primitives** the §1 table calls for; protocol is never re-derived in a second language (*Go grows with primitives, never with logic*).

 This is enforced mechanically: the shared modules are compiled by `tsc` and assembled into **one** `native/host-shell.gen.js` by `scripts/bundle-loader.mjs` (`npm run build:loader-bundles`), which the loader `//go:embed`s and evaluates in QuickJS.
 Nothing under `native/` is a hand-written second copy.
 The bundle runs over a *seam* — a single TypeScript adapter (`host/native-shim.ts`) satisfying the same interfaces the JS host does (`BundleHost`, `FreshnessStore`, `ChannelFactory`, `RealmFactory`) by forwarding to Go's byte-level `bridge`, and then handing the result to the shared `createShell`.
 Because the adapter is typechecked against those interfaces, a shared-rule change the native target fails to honor is a **compile error**, not a silent divergence.
 The seam carries no rules of its own: who may install (§12.5), the name derivation (§5.1), the admit-then-`SetHandler` step (§12.4), the manifest signature and its domain prefix (§12.4), the freshness arithmetic, and the deny-all default (§14) all live in the shared modules — one implementation of each to audit.